 When planning for your website content, think about the purpose of the information so you can decide what type of the document is the most appropriate.
 Consult the following compilation of reasons to help you in your choice.
-Please remember, all published documents must be accessible otherwise the overall web accessibility and its compliance of your site will be compromised.
+Please remember, all published documents must be accessible, or be accompanied by comparable accessible documents, otherwise the overall web accessibility and its compliance of your site will be compromised.

 Several resources are available to help you make PDF documents more accessible.
 You may need to look into several of the following.

 - Take a course on making PDFs accessible: U of T’s AODA office offers a weekly PDF Accessibility Clinic, on Teams, every Thursday from 3:00 pm to 4:00 pm.